codepb/jquery-template/readme.md

             post: 'This is the contents of my post' });

 It is also possible to define data formatters.
 These are assigned through the `$.addTemplateFormatter` method.
 This function either accepts a map of functions and the keys that they will be referenced by, or a single function with a single key as two separate parameters.
-Each formatter takes two values, the value being assigned to the content, and a template to use to define how this data is displayed.
+Each formatter takes two values, the value being assigned, and a template to use to define how this data is displayed.
 The data-format-template may be empty.
 Example usage of this is below:

     $.addTemplateFormatter("UpperCaseFormatter",
         function(value, template) {